September 22nd was a Sunday night many years ago, my teenaged brother had just left the house for his part-time job at Shoppers Drug Mart.

 My mother lived with abuse because she wanted to provide for her boys.
 In her very early 40’s she had just become a nurse.
 How could she tell the people she worked with, professionals, that she was being abused when she went home.
 How could she tell other people she was afraid for her life?
 She called the police, and was told, “If he does anything again, call us and we will make him leave.”
 She never had the chance to make that call.

 The options for victims, both women and men, are limited.
-When I think about how all levels of government hand out money and tax breaks to the powerful I'm saddened by very small amount given to shelters in this country, embarrassing and shameful.
+When I think about how all levels of government hand out money and tax breaks to the powerful I'm saddened by very small amount given to shelters in this country.

 My mother Joanne did leave that house, but not the way she wanted.
 Her husband/murderer — explained at the parole hearing what he did, how it all happened and how he was the real victim.
 The abusers all start the same way — the woman makes the man angry and they lose their temper.
 There is a little yelling, then some shoving.
 That night, that pattern was being repeated, but this time it ended in my mother’s death.